 Pinpointing an average furnace repair cost is difficult because technicians deal with a broad range of components.
 There are roughly 20+ components inside of an average furnace and any one of them could require repair/replacement.

-Nonetheless, some parts more common to service than others.
+Nonetheless, some parts are more common to service than others.

 The three most common components that we replace are:

 Eight out of ten times, it is a bad ignitor and most replacements run $175-$295 and are (manufacturer specific).